-The Company has started planning for in-house production capacity of Juices in PET Bottles.
-The new Juice capacity with an addition of an 800 BPM Line is expected to go into production during the third quarter of FY 2024-25.
-We are in the process of deciding on capacities of auxiliary equipment and investment outlay for this Project.
+The Company has started planning for In-house production capacity of Juices in PET Bottles.
+The new Juice capacity with an addition of an 800 BPM Line with an estimated cost of Rs.300 Crore is expected to go into production during March/April 2025.
+The progress of the Project is as per schedule.